How to Be Brave: 10 Ways to Build Your Courage Muscles for Life

-Have you ever thought to yourself, If I just had the guts?
-Ever looked back and wished you’d been braver?
+Have you ever thought to yourself, If only I’d had the guts?
+Ever looked back on your life and wished you’d been braver?
 Chances are you have.
-Many times.

 We all need to be brave at times.
 But let’s face it, acting bravely is easier said than done.
-It requires rising above our innate desire for protecting ourselves from pain and avoiding the risk of losing something we value—like our pride, our job or the approval of our friends.
+It requires rising above our innate desire to protect ourselves from pain and avoid the risk of losing something we value—our pride, our job, the approval of our friends.

-But here’s the deal, no one is born with an immunity to fear, and all of us can learn to rise above it.
-Courage is therefore not an attribute endowed on the lucky.
-It’s a learned behavior, a skill.
+But here’s the deal: While no one is born with an immunity to fear, all of us can learn to rise above it.
+Courage is not an attribute endowed on the lucky; instead, it’s a learned behavior, a skill.
 And like all skills, it can be strengthened and mastered with practice.
-Just like building your muscles at the gym, you can build your bravery in your life simply by committing to “train the brave.”
+Just like building your muscles at the gym, you can build your bravery simply by committing to “train the brave.”
 Daily.

-If you’re unsure where to begin, here are 10 acts of everyday courage to get you started on building your courage muscles for life, borrowed from my book Brave: 50 Acts of Courage to Thrive in Work, Love and Life.
-And I know that if over the next 10 days you do at least one brave thing daily, you’ll feel braver and your future will grow brighter.
+If you’re unsure where to begin, here are 10 acts of everyday courage to get you started on building your courage muscles, borrowed from my book Brave: 50 Everyday Acts of Courage to Thrive in Work, Love and Life.
+I know that if over the next 10 days you do at least one brave thing daily, you’ll feel braver and your future will grow brighter.

-It’s very easy to fill your day being busy.
+It’s very easy to fill your day by being busy.
 The question is, busy doing what?
-If you are saying yes to the many “good” offers, invitations and opportunities that come your way, you could be using up all your capacity to pursue the truly great things waiting on you.
+If you are saying yes to the many good offers, invitations and opportunities that come your way, you could be using up all your capacity to pursue the good instead of the truly great things waiting on you.
 Does saying no mean you might disappoint people occasionally?
 Sure.
 But better that than to feel disappointed in yourself later on.
 Sometimes you have to say no to the good to create space for the great.

 If you find yourself frustrated that you’re not getting what you want or need, consider that you may not have asked for it.
-People aren’t mind readers, and expecting them to know what you want often just ends in frustration and resentment.
+People aren’t mind readers, and expecting them to know what you want can end in frustration and resentment.
 If there’s something you want, you’ve got to be willing to ask.
 Seriously, what have you got to lose?
 Even if they say no, at least you know where you stand.

 4. Say sorry.

 You aren’t perfect.
 You make mistakes.
 Sometimes pride, insecurity or even jealousy can get the better of you.
-Just as it does everyone.
 When it does, be big enough to own it and apologize for what you did, even if any hurt caused was unintentional, and seek to make amends.
 Your relationships will be all the stronger for it.

-Many people wrongly equate self-promotion with conceit.
-It’s not.
-In today’s business world, it’s crucial.
-So lay false humility aside.
-Advocating for yourself isn’t about proving superiority or stroking a needy ego; it’s about letting the people who can help you share your talents do just that.
+While self-promotion is important in today’s business world, not everyone is willing to speak highly of themselves.
+Lay that humility aside.
+Advocating for yourself isn’t about proving superiority or stroking a needy ego, it’s about letting the people who can help you share your talents do just that.
 After all, the more people who know what you want, the more who can help you get it.

-Too often, our fear of causing offense or ruffling feathers keeps us from saying what needs to be said.
-When writing my book Stop Playing Safe, Kathy Calvin, president of the United Nations Foundation, shared with me, “Whatever your career, you have to be willing to take risks, to speak up and to push back when you don’t agree with what others are thinking.”
+Our fear of causing offense or ruffling feathers can keep us from saying what needs to be said.
+When writing my book, Stop Playing Safe, Kathy Calvin, a board member of the United Nations Foundation, shared with me, “Whatever your career, you have to be willing to take risks, to speak up and to push back when you don’t agree with what others are thinking.”
 So don’t let your desire to be liked stop you from respectfully expressing your opinion.
-When all you do is try to fit in, “people please” and keep the peace, you negate the difference your difference can make.
+When all you do is try to fit in, people please and keep the peace, you negate the difference your difference can make.
 Some boats need rocking.

-We are wired with the tendency to continue investing in a losing proposition because of how much we’ve already put into it.
-So if there’s something you’ve been investing in (whether it be time, money or energy) that is clearly not working for you, have the courage to call it quits, learn whatever lessons you can, then move on.
+We are wired with the tendency to continue investing in a proposition solely because of how much we’ve already put into it.
+So if there’s something you’ve been investing in (whether it be with your time, money or energy) that is clearly not working for you, have the courage to call it quits, learn whatever lessons you can and move on.
 Every day you spend investing in something that isn’t moving you closer to what you most want is a day you aren’t investing in something that could.
 In short, if you’ve found yourself in a hole, stop digging.

-Often, fear of making a wrong decision keeps people from making a right one.
-Yet while sitting safely on the fence of indecision can feel sensible in the short term, it can exact a steep toll on your success, business, relationships, finances and peace of mind.
-So take a few moments to sit quietly and tune into the inner voice of wisdom that knows what is best, then make the call.
+The fear of making a wrong decision can be what keeps you from making a right one.
+While sitting safely on the fence of indecision can feel sensible in the short-term, take a few moments to sit quietly and tune into the inner voice of wisdom that knows what is best, then make the call.
 Life rewards action, not indecision.